Soviet cruiser Aleksandr Nevsky: Construction and career

 The ship was built at Admiralty Shipyard in Leningrad and was launched on 30 May 1950 and commissioned on 31 December 1952.
+From 1956 to 1962 she was part of the 2nd Cruiser Division in the Northern Fleet.
 In February 1962, the light cruiser Aleksandr Nevsky was assigned to the newly formed 6th (Missile) Surface Ship Division.

 On 15 February 1953, she was commissioned into the Red Banner Northern Fleet.
 In May 1953, she made the transition to Leningrad, where she took part in festivities in honor of the 250th anniversary of the city.

 In 1954-1956, the cruiser practiced combat training tasks at sea and at the base, completing a number of cruises in the Arctic Ocean as part of a ship formation.
 On 31 March 1956, together with the cruisers Murmansk and Oktyabrskaya Revolyutsiya, it became part of the newly formed 2nd Cruiser Division.

 In the summer of 1957, she made the transition from the Baltic Sea to Leningrad, where she took part in the celebration of the Day of the Navy.
 In the fall of 1957, the cruiser returned to Leningrad again in connection with scheduled repairs and modernization.
 After the repairs carried out at the Shipyard No. 194, she, on 7 November 1957, represented the Red Banner Northern Fleet during the naval parade on the Neva dedicated to the 40th anniversary of the October Revolution.

 On 25 December 1964, decommissioned from the Navy, mothballed and put in the Kola Bay, in Sayda-Guba.
 In 1968, the cruiser was taken out of storage and towed to Murmansk (ROSTA) to the plant for repair and recommissioning.

 On 15 December 1970, she was recommissioned.

 In 1971, the ship received board number 813.

 In 1988, she starred in the film Operation Wunderland based on the real life operation during World War II and played as the fictional German cruiser Admiral Steiner (real name, Admiral Scheer).

 On 30 May 1989, she was disarmed and decommissioned from the navy.

-On 31 December 1989, she was struck and transferred to OFI for dismantling and implementation.
+On 31 December 1989, she was struck and transferred to the Department of Funds and Property (Отдел фондов и имущества - OFI) for dismantling and implementation.

 From 1 January 1990, the crew of the Aleksandr Nevsky began to be removed.
 By the fall of 1990, 6 officers remained.

 In 1991, the ship was motheballed.

 In October 1991, the cruiser under the tug Dikson, was towed around the southern coast of Africa to India.
 The final dismantling took place in Alan Beach (near Bombay).